vodenica/CMMS-HLF/01-chaincodes/03-maintenance/README.md

 # Caliper Testing

-Just to let you know, the certificate must be adjusted after running the test network.
-The code below is shown where we can take the MSP credentials, and adjust them into the [`test-network.yaml`](../../02-benchmarking-files/hyperledger-caliper/caliper-benchmarks/networks/fabric/test-network.yaml) file.
+The certificate must be adjusted after running the test network.
+The code below shows how we can take the MSP credentials and adjust them into the [`test-network.yaml`](../../02-benchmarking-files/hyperledger-caliper/caliper-benchmarks/networks/fabric/test-network.yaml) file.

 Cleanup the terminal: